revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 ---

-9. Does all the code inside the try block will be executed?
+9. Does all the code inside the try block be executed?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

-> Whenever an exception is occurred in the try block, the rest of the code after the exception occurs line will not be executed.
+In Java, the code inside the try block will be executed unless an exception occurs that causes the control flow to transfer to an appropriate catch block or finally block.
+The try block defines a section of code where an exception might occur, and the Java runtime system attempts to execute that code normally.

+If no exception occurs, the code within the try block will execute in its entirety, statement by statement, from top to bottom.
+However, if an exception is thrown during the execution of the try block, the remaining code within the block will be skipped, and the flow of control will transfer to the corresponding catch block or finally block (if present).

 </details>

 ---

-10. Can we have multiple catch blocks with the single try block?
+10. Can we have multiple catch blocks with a single try block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b> Show Answer</b></summary>
 <blockquote>

-yes, we can have multiple catch blocks with the single try block.
+yes, we can have multiple catch blocks with a single try block.

 Important Rule: The order of the catch block must be from most specific to most general one i.e. catch for ArithmeticException must come before catching for Exception.